danilocangucu/hsk-bikeapp/README.md

 ## Journeys

 Here, you can look at all journeys from the database.
-Since there's a lot of data, I chose to import batches of 3000 journeys and then a scrolling pagination of 50 journeys per scrolling.
+A counter of loaded journeys is also displayed.
+Since there's a lot of data, I chose to import batches of 500 journeys and then a scrolling pagination of 50 journeys per scrolling.
 In the table of this section, the following information can be seen:

 - Departure (date and time);
 - From (Finnish name of departure station);